 - Pray for children, families, and humanitarian workers in Iraq.

-- Help World Vision meet the most urgent needs of Syrian and Iraqi children.
+- Give to help World Vision meet the most urgent needs of Iraqi and Syrian children.

 Why did Iraqis flee from their homes?